Exploring Equine CBD Benefits, Uses, and What You Need to Know

 Cons

-CBD is not show safe, and is a USEF banned substance like many pain relief medications
+CBD is not show-safe and is banned by USEF, like many pain relief medications.

-Effects can vary depending on the severity of the issue and the individual horse.
+Effects can vary based on the severity of the issue and individual horse.

 Additional Reading & Resources